The most powerful toxin. The most dangerous and deadly poisons in the world. Deadly poisons in nature

 • Antibiotics and antibacterial agents.

-Dangerous for human health can be drugs for weight loss, drugs aimed at treating impotence, even eye drops.
-It must be remembered that in a minimum amount the medicine will help, and in an increased dosage it will lead to poisoning and death.
+Weight loss drugs, drugs aimed at treating impotence, even eye drops can be dangerous to human health.
+You need to remember that in a minimal amount the medicine will help, but in a higher dosage it will lead to poisoning and death.

 Dangerous poisons for animals

-Animals suffer from poisoning no less than people.
+Animals suffer from poisoning no less often than people.
 What poisons are dangerous for dogs and cats?

 Danger:

 1. Human medicines.
-Even a small amount of some drugs provokes serious poisoning or death.
-An example - a medicine for the treatment of tuberculosis - is used by dog hunters.
+Even small amounts of some drugs can cause serious poisoning or death.
+Example - a medicine for the treatment of tuberculosis - used by dog hunters.

-2. Means for getting rid of fleas and ticks.
+2. Products for getting rid of fleas and ticks.
 Animals die from an overdose of such drugs.

 3. Food.
-You can not give pets food from the table, simple grapes lead to kidney failure, xylitol provokes a sharp drop in sugar levels and disruption of the liver.
+You should not give your pets food from the table, simple grapes lead to kidney failure, xylitol provokes a sharp drop in sugar levels and disruption of the liver.

 4. Rat poison.
-Poison for rats often causes the death of domestic animals.
-The bait for rodents has a pleasant smell, so it attracts other animals.
+Rat poison often causes death in domestic animals.
+Rodent bait has a pleasant smell, so it attracts other animals.
 Without help, the pet dies very quickly.

-6. Home plants.
-Cats and dogs like to nibble on some plants, many of which contain poisonous juice that is dangerous to health.
+6. House plants.
+Cats and dogs love to bite some plants; many of them contain poisonous sap that is hazardous to health.

 7. Chemicals, household chemicals.
-Located in accessible places, such products often attract the attention of animals.
+Such products located in accessible places often attract the attention of animals.
 Poisoning develops quickly, as does death.

 8. Fertilizers and pesticides.
 Such compounds are suitable for plants, but dangerous for animals.

-Thus, the dangers and poisons for animals are no less than for humans.
-It is recommended to carefully monitor the behavior of the animal in order to provide him with first aid in time.
+Thus, there are no less dangers and poisons for animals than for humans.
+It is recommended to carefully monitor the animal’s behavior in order to provide first aid in a timely manner.

-Irritation, a feeling of sand in the eyes, redness are only minor inconveniences with impaired vision.
-Scientists have proven that vision loss in 92% of cases ends in blindness.
+Irritation, a feeling of sand in the eyes, redness are just minor inconveniences with impaired vision.
+Scientists have proven that decreased vision in 92% of cases ends in blindness.

 Crystal Eyes is the best remedy for restoring vision at any age.

-It is possible to avoid serious intoxication if safety precautions are observed.
-When working with poisons, it is required to wear special protective clothing, gloves on your hands.
-The use of goggles and respirators is recommended.
+It is possible to avoid serious intoxication by following safety precautions.
+When working with poisons, you must wear special protective clothing and gloves.
+It is recommended to use safety glasses and respirators.

 Before using unknown compounds, you must read the instructions and follow them carefully.
-It is not recommended to eat unknown foods.
+Eating unknown foods is not recommended.

-If poisoning occurs, you should immediately call a doctor.
-Prior to his arrival, the victim is provided with possible first aid.
+If poisoning occurs, you must call a doctor immediately.
+Before his arrival, the victim is provided with possible first aid.

 Actions: